samirhusain26/PromptSmith/README.md

 PromptSmith is a Chrome Extension that intelligently polishes your prompts before you send them to AI agents like ChatGPT, Claude, or Gemini.

-It features a **Smart AI Mode** that automatically chooses the best privacy/performance balance:
+It features a **Smart AI Mode** that automatically chooses the best privacy/performance balance by default (you can also manually lock it to Cloud or Local mode):
 1. **Cloud Speed**: Uses your API keys (Gemini or Groq) for instant results.
 2. **Local Privacy**: Falls back to **Gemini Nano** (built into Chrome) for 100% on-device processing if no key is found.